Skip to main content

 Human-centered design is the foundation for creating digital health solutions that people will adopt and engage with.
 This approach develops solutions to problems by involving the human perspective in all steps of the process.

 “We first plan the consumer journey or experience and research user needs.
-Then we figure out how technology can make the experience easier or solve their needs,” said Anil Bhatt, global chief information officer at Elevance Health.
+Then we figure out how technology can make the experience easier or solve their needs,” said Ratnakar Lavu, chief digital information officer at Elevance Health.

 Sometimes that planning and research leads to new digital tools, like virtual primary care for easier access to preventive care.
 Other times it leads to a technology solution that consumers benefit from without using directly.
 If a pain point is long phone calls, the answer might not be building digital tools as a replacement but rather upgrading and streamlining call center technology and tools to improve efficiency.

-“We leverage human centered design to gain a deeper understanding of the challenges that our consumers and communities face,” said Omid Toloui, Vice President of Innovation at Elevance Health.
+“We leverage human centered design to gain a deeper understanding of the challenges that our consumers and communities face,” said Omid Toloui, vice president of Innovation at Elevance Health.
 “By falling in love with the problem first, we are able to identify, incubate, and scale the right solutions to solve those challenges and achieve the greatest impact.”

 Once a solution is identified, working with focus groups of end users helps ensure that the solution is effective.
 When adding virtual primary care to the Sydney Health app, focus groups informed everything from what information needs to be presented first to where to place various buttons.